 I consider therapy a process, much like a journey through the alphabet.
 Therapy isn't about getting from A-Z because you've already travelled part of the journey - you have a story to tell based on what you have experienced to date - but perhaps you feel as though you are stuck or are finding continuing the journey difficult in your present situation.
 Therapy can help you move beyond those difficulties by understanding the meaning and shape of them better, and help you through the next few stages to continue on your journey, or even help you forge a new one.

 Life can be heavy sometimes and maybe you find it difficult to open up to someone about your difficulties - words are hard after all.
-I will work with you to help you gently, carefully and compassionately explore your concerns in a safe and confidential environment.
+I will work with you to help you gently, carefully and compassionately explore your concerns in a safe and confidential environment using a range of words, art or music, tailoring the approach to you.
 Furthermore, I believe that it is important to bring humour to therapy so that there are moments of lightness when exploring difficult heavy subjects to help make things more manageable.

 As a Music Therapist, I am trained to work across the lifespan for people with a range of mental, physical, emotional, developmental, social and cognitive needs.
 This means I am trained to work with very young children, adolescents, young people, adults and older adults.
 I employ both verbal and creative approaches to therapy, such as the use of music or other arts-based materials.
 I have often found that when working with people who perhaps do not know much about music therapy or don't consider music to be a big part in their lives, they gained a huge amount of awareness and insight into their difficulties by looking at the use of music in an applied, purposeful way.

 Music Therapy can offer help with emotional problems such as anxiety, stress, depression, trauma, loss and change.
 It is a form of psychotherapy that uses a combination of music, words and talking at the focus of each session.

 Musical skills or experience is not required.
 No value judgement are made about your musicality.